wesleywerner/dregosadv/docs/design.md

 #### Catch a Chicken -- WIP

 The chicken is used to complete the "Bribing the Carver" puzzle.
 The creature will appear from out of the jungle into the Tribe location.
-Attempts to take it will fail unless the player drops some food first.
+Attempts to take it will fail.
 The player can also enter the jungle from the Tribe location to find the creature.
-Seed can be found by telling the boatman about the chicken.
+The boatman has a chicken trap, which he will lend you in exchange for a tuber.

-* Why: Use the chicken to bribe the carver
+* Why: Bribe the carver
-* What: Seed
+* What: Trap
-* How: Wait for the chicken.
-Drop food.
-Grab it.
+* How: Put trap on the ground.
+Put seed in the trap.
+Wait.
 * Where: Tribe location, or Jungle adjacent to the Tribe.

 #### Bribing the Carver -- WIP